-A common misconception is that you should (occasionally) avoid using a nighttime cream to let your skin breathe, but it is in fact a myth and not a good habit to get into for two reasons.
+Updated 3/3/18.
+I get this question a lot and the answer is no, you should never avoid using moisturizer to let your skin breathe.
+This is a common misconception and not a good habit to get into for these two reasons.

 1. Your skin doesn’t perform the function of respiration, so the concept of your skin breathing is actually false.

 2. Skin cells are like fish and need water to live.
-Without it, your cells dehydrate and the health of the skin is compromised.
-(Not to mention, increased oil production and breakouts.
-Read: Five Ways To Reduce Oil Production).
+Without it, your cells dehydrate and the health of the skin is severely compromised.
+It will set off an irritation response that leads to redness, dryness, sensitivity which is never good.

 Okay, so let me say that the word “breathe” can have different meanings to different people so I’m using it in the actual sense.
 When some people talk about skin ‘breathing,’ they’re usually referring to whether the skin is occluded or not.
 Meaning, they don’t want something blocking up their pores.
 The easiest suggestion for that is, don’t use something that will cause that.